Davideazzolini/Claranet_tech_interview/WordPress/README.md

     <li><em>Route 53</em> as DNS to resolve the webapp URL searched by the users to the CloudFront endpoint which will cache the webapp contents.</li>
     <li><em>CLOUDFRONT</em> as content delivery network due to it's conveninience with global audience.
 This helps to reduce latency and distribute the app around the world.</li>
 </ul>

-The choice of using *[Red Hat Entrerprise Linux instances](https://www.redhat.com/it/technologies/linux-platforms/enterprise-linux/why-choose-red-hat-enterprise-linux-on-aws)* as AMI is necessary for a production environment and for its scalability on AWS.